mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

 ## 3.2 RFQ Router

 A Soroban contract that aggregates every bid source for a request, selects the best execution, and settles the winning route atomically against a taker minimum output.
-It routes through the settlement contract for off-chain bids and the facilities. aggregators for on-chain routes.
+It routes through the settlement contract for off-chain bids and the facility aggregator when facilities have the best prices.
 In addition, a trade can settle against a single source or a blend of multiple.

 **Key Functions:**